Find and request aerial photography of a smaller town, place or site

 2. Search the Library’s catalogue

-Enter the 1:250,000 sheet number into the catalogue as follows, and select "Call Number" from the dropdown menu.
-For example, for the area around Boorowa:
+Enter the 1:250,000 sheet call number into the catalogue's Advanced Search as follows, using the "Call Number" field.

 Your results will show a list of photography covered by that grid reference.
 Find the group of photographs for your year and place of interest.